Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Taking part in sports, clubs, or activities can help students learn and grow in different ways.
 It can help them connect with others and serve as a wonderful networking opportunity for future job interests.

-It’s critical for students to weigh their options and make sure they know what they will have to give up to go after a double major.
+It’s critical to weigh your options and make sure you know what you will have to give up to go after a double major.

 Consider mapping out your coursework to determine exactly how many credits you’ll be required to complete, and how much extra this may cost.